tlewismedia/pta-gatsby-decap-cms/src/pages/programs/creston-steam.md

 ![](/img/creston_steam2-1024x1024.jpeg)

-Description of what Creston is doing as far STEAM learning, equipment, etc.
+Description of what Creston is doing as far as STEAM learning, equipment, etc.

+* STEAM curriculum, where projects using STEAM practices are embedded.
+* Laptop computers and mobile computer lab stations?
+* after-school STEAM programs
+* STEAM Night

 ## STEAM NIGHT

-STEAM Night at Creston is an opportunity to come together as a school community to celebrate our school's STEAM education with fun hands-on activities.
+STEAM Night at Creston is an opportunity to celebrate our school's STEAM education and engage students in fun hands-on activities.

 ## CRESTON WEATHER STATION